 This provides for a discretionary Type III review process through which the Design and Landmarks Committee and Planning Commission determine substantial consistency with the Milwaukie Downtown Design Guidelines document.
-The discretionary process uses design guidelines contained in this section that are more discretionary in nature and are intended to provide the applicant with more design flexibility.
+The discretionary process uses design guidelines that are more discretionary in nature and are intended to provide the applicant with more design flexibility.